kevintorch/PermissionLauncher/README.md

 # Android Permission Launcher

-Easily Request permission with all the recommended ways. e.g. rationale check with shouldShowRequestPermissionRationale .
+Easily Request permission with new ActivityResultLauncher and recommended rationale checks like shouldShowRequestPermissionRationale.

 ### Installation